(For Nicotine Users)

 Nicotine use is a global public health problem with over 1.3 billion tobacco users and more than 8 million deaths annually.
 In the U.S. alone, 490,000 people die each year from tobacco-related illnesses, which consume 8.3% of the healthcare budget.

 Yet nicotine users and their doctors are navigating a politicized and fragmented information landscape.
-This site aims to provide the clarity and tools needed to help patients move toward health—and help doctors structure their practices to support them.
+This site aims to provide the clarity and tools to help patients move toward health by making safer choices about nicotine use — and help doctors structure their practice to support them.

 Interested in Bringing This Message to Your Audience?